MonolithInd/suicideCrypt/README.md

 Plugins can be any simple script that is called every 1 second.
 If there is no alarm the script must reply "OK" with no carriage return to console.

-If there is an alart is must print the name of the alert, the trigger level that caused the alert (arbitrary) and optionally a message to display in the log (or console in non-daemon mode) with the alert. eg, for the raspberryPi alert plugin:
+If there is an alert it must print the name of the alert, the trigger level that caused the alert (arbitrary) and optionally a message to display in the log (or console in non-daemon mode) with the alert. eg, for the raspberryPi alert plugin:

     pi-temp;15;CPU temp 10 has dropped below 15

 Please be careful with your suicideCryptd commands.
-If you are adding a new destroy check to the system first test it on a sytem with no important data.
+If you are adding a new destroy check to the system first test it on a system with no important data.
 I wish to stress again that any volumes destroyed with suicidecryptd are **unrecoverable** and all data will be lost.

 # 6.0 Disclaimer